 Whatever the case, you’re reading this now because you are in that spot and you want to know how to get your Google Ads account back from that suspension and I’m about to share how I did it:

-Here are the 2 methods I used to get my suspended Google Ads account back up:
+Here are the 2 methods I used to get my suspended Google Ads account restored:

 Table of Contents

-- 1 Here are the 2 methods I used to get my suspended Google Ads account back up:
+- 1 Here are the 2 methods I used to get my suspended Google Ads account restored:

 - 2 3 reasons your Google Ads account got suspended (how to not repeat past mistakes):

-- 4 Check to see if your account is actually suspended.
+- 5 Check to see if your Google Ads account is really suspended.
 This is why:

-- 6 Rely on multiple methods to make money online, outside of Google Ads:
+- 7 Rely on multiple methods to make money online instead of just on Google Ads: